15 Reasons You Can’t Trust Esther Hicks

 - In Conclusion: Why You Can’t Trust Esther Hicks

-She describes Abraham as one-hundred “nonphysical teachers” that deposit “blocks of thought” in her head while she’s in a trance.
+She describes Abraham as one-hundred “nonphysical teachers” depositing “blocks of thought” in her head while she’s in a trance.
 She translates the blocks into words, acting out as Abraham and dropping the “I” in exchange for “we.”

 She’s able to do this almost instantly on stage before live audiences, simply by relaxing and “letting them come in.”

 On stage, “they” begin with a greeting, a familiar warm up.
-They tell you how pleased they are to have you in attendance for “co-creating.”
+They tell audiences how pleased they are to have them joining in “co-creating.”

-That’s followed by a riff on some topic, sort of a sermon.
-Then, you’re invited to march up and take a spot in the “hot seat.”
+That’s followed by a riff on some topic, sort of a keynote.
+Then, select members of the audience are invited to march up and take a spot in the “hot seat.”

-Off stage, Esther says Abraham dictates books by forcing her fingers to type on a keyboard.
+Off stage, Esther says Abraham dictates books by forcing her fingers to type on a keyboard, an unexplained contradiction with the blocks of thought assertion.

 That’s the official story, anyway.

-In truth, Jerry pressured Esther to write books to fulfill a contract with Hay House.
-He edited them, even while publicly insisting they were the untouched wisdom of Abraham.
+In truth, Jerry pressured Esther to write books to fulfill a lucrative contract with Hay House.
+He edited them, even while publicly declaring them the untouched wisdom of Abraham.

-The production of new books halted when Jerry died.
+The string of new books ended when Jerry died.

 Did he take Abraham with him?

-She interprets “blocks of thought” from nonphysical teachers informed directly by “Source.”
+Esther says she interprets “blocks of thought” from nonphysical teachers with wisdom learned directly from “Source.”

-But Esther spurns that label, singling herself out as unique.
+But Esther spurns that label, singling herself out as special.

-Or is there some divine source of wisdom?
+Or is there really some divine source of wisdom to which she’s connected?

 This article started with ten examples suggesting that Esther Hicks could not be channeling anything.
-At least not any entity that was bright, educated or well-informed.
+At least not any entity that was bright, educated, logically coherent or well-informed.
 And certainly not anyone intimately connected with God.

 The List of What Esther Hicks Gets Wrong Every Time

-Here’s what, bit by bit, convinces me that Esther Hicks is making it all up.
+Here’s what, bit by bit, convinces me that you can’t trust Esther Hicks because she making all or at least some of it up.

 The reasons accumulate as more people look at and expose contradictions.
 Also, as insiders step up and tell about their experiences with the Hicks’s operations.
-The easy life of cruising along in their monster bus isn’t close to the real, 24 X 7 labor of managing Abraham-Hicks.
+The easy life of cruising along in their monster bus pitched to followers was never much like the real, 24 X 7 labor of managing Abraham-Hicks.

 You Can’t Trust Esther Hicks One: